codecat15/YuktiKit/wiki/Architecture Patterns/Architecture-Decisions.md

 # 📁 iOS Architecture Decisions/Boundaries & Folder Structure

 This documentation contains architecture boundaries and sample folder structure.
-The architecture boundaries can be used with any architecture whatsoever the core principals are always going to remain the same.
+The architecture boundaries can be used with any architecture whatsoever the core principles are always going to remain the same.

 The folder structure however is pure subjective to your situation and application so take your best pragmatic guess on what should go where.